Fully packaged Linux-based computer science lab exercises with an initial emphasis on cybersecurity

 - Consistent lab execution environments and automated provisioning via Docker containers

-- Multi-component network topologies on a modestly provisioned laptop computer (50 second Demo)
+- Multi-component network topologies on a modestly performing laptop computer (50 second Demo)

 - Automated assessment of student lab activity and progress

 - Individualized lab exercises to discourage sharing solutions

 This initial release of the Labtainer framework includes over thirty lab exercises summarized here.
 The framework is free and open, making it easy for educators to create and share their own Labtainer exercises.
 And while the initial lab exercises are geared for individual student use, Labtainers supports creation of labs that may also be run in a multi-user mode, allowing students to collaborate (or compete) on shared infrastructure.
 Please refer to the Lab Designer User Guide for details on using the framework to create and adapt lab exercises.
 Labtainers code and data is managed on GitHub.
 Consider contributing your new labs via GitHub pull requests.